cromemcos/public/README.md

 - Make the request supplying the email that you will use at Github

-- Explicitly agree by reply of email to cromemcos@gmail.com to the following terms
+- Explicitly agree by reply of email to cromemcos@gmail.com to the following terms.
+Don't forget to quote the text here in your reply.

+TERMs:

 - You are free to download some or all of the Github https://github.com/cromemcos/m